 Putting term limits on federal representatives

-This is crucial to ensure that our public servants (i.e. representatives and senators) do not cross the threshold from serving the public to becoming political conduits of lobbyists and corporations.
+This is crucial to ensure that our public servants (i.e. representatives and senators) do not cross the threshold from serving the public to become political conduits of lobbyists and corporations.
 It ensures that representatives do not get to stay in power without bringing any real results to their constituents.
 And, it ensures that new ideas and younger people can contribute to creating the society that they desire.
 After all, it is younger people who must live longer with the outcomes of policy decisions made at high levels of government.

 Reducing dark money in politics